Outbound sales: definition, process and strategies

 Outbound sales cadence

-When you’re building a pipeline, you need to have a strategy to manage the leads.
-Outbound sales cadence involves having multiple touchpoints over a set period.
-This exercise is made much easier now with sales cadence software.
+When building a pipeline, you need a strategy to manage the leads.
+Outbound sales cadences involve multiple touchpoints over a set period.
+Sales cadence software makes this exercise much easier now.

-Organizing this process is important for knowing when you need to contact your prospect next and eventually get the lead to the closing stages!
+Organizing this process is important for knowing when to contact your prospect next and eventually getting the lead to the closing stages!

-Often sales cadences happen across a variety of channels, with calls and emails being crucial for B2B.
+Sales cadences often occur across various channels, with calls and emails crucial for B2B.
 It can be a bit of trial and error.
 The best sales cadence depends on your ICP and buyer or user persona.

-Here are our tips for outbound sales cadence. 💡
+Here are our tips for outbound sales cadences. 💡

 Test it out